KeyboardKit/website/collections/_features/Emojis.md

 ```

 This can be used to filter out unavailable emojis from the various categories, which lets the emoji keyboard only list available emojis.

-### Most recent emojis

-KeyboardKit Pro unlocks an `Emojis.MostRecentProvider` and replaces ``StandardKeyboardActionHandler`` with a `ProKeyboardActionHandler` that automatically registers emojis as you use them.